robinace/Using-Push-Pull-Fetch-and-Merge-in-Git/README.md

 ## Pulling from a remote repository
  `git pull` performs a `git fetch` followed immediately by `git merge`.
 If you need to check changes before merging to your branch, use the `git fetch` and `git merge` commands separately, as described below.
 ## Fetching from a remote repository
 `git fetch` takes your current branch and checks to see if there is a tracking branch.
 If there is an associated tracking branch, it looks for changes in the remote branch and pulls them into the tracking branch.
 It does not change your local branch.
-To merge changes to your local branch, use the `git fetch` command described below.
+To merge changes to your local branch, use the `git merge` command described below.
 ## Merging with a remote repository
 `git merge` merges the changes from the `git fetch` command described above.
 You would most likely need this command to merge changes made by others with changes you made to your local branch.
 ## Next steps
-This guide describes the differences between the push, pull, fetch, and merge commands so that you can best decide how to commit changes to a remote repository (`git push`) or get changes from a remote repository to your local branch (`git pull` or `git fetch` plus `git merge`).
+This guide describes the differences between the push, pull, fetch, and merge commands so that you can decide how to commit changes to a remote repository (`git push`) or get changes from a remote repository to your local branch (`git pull` or `git fetch` plus `git merge`).

 For more information about these commands, see the following guides on GitHub: